How to Ensure You and Your Family Have Healthy Teeth and Gums

-Each year, an estimated 24 million people suffer from what the Medical College of Georgia School of Dentistry has labeled as “toothbrush disease.”
+Each year, an estimated 24 million people suffer from what the Medical College of Georgia School of Cosmetic Dentistry has labeled as “toothbrush disease.”
 The term means gingival recession and wear of the root surface caused by over brushing, which contributes to receding gums and hypersensitivity of the teeth.

 Do yourself and your family a favor: put up a sign in your bathroom to remind your family: faster and harder brushing does not mean cleaner teeth.
 Over-brushing can lead to receding gums and painful surgery!